hueyyeng/simple-react-lightbox/README.md

 export default App;
 ```

-Note: If you need multiple instances of Sliders, at one page, you should wrap each one with <SimpleReactLightbox>
+Note: if you need multiple instance of the light-box in one page you should wrap each one in it's own <SimpleReactLightbox> component.

 Next you want to import and use the **SRLWrapper** component wherever you expect the content with the images on which you want to add the light-box functionality.
 Please note the `{}` as this is a named export. _The caption for the images will be generated from the [image "alt" attribute](https://www.w3schools.com/tags/tag_img.asp)!_